The 13th Law of Persuasion: The Law of Magnetic Familiarity

 Make Sure Everyone Is On The Same Page

-Consistency or familiarity or brand is not just about using the company letterhead or adding your unique positioning statement to the bottom of your newspaper ads.
+Familiarity or brand is not just about using the company letterhead or adding your unique positioning statement to the bottom of you online ads.
 It’s about ensuring that every member of your team — human players and marketing messages — is in sync.

 Appoint yourself the Regional Director of Certainty, Consistency and Familiarity, and lay down the law as follows: